The Great Pool Debate: Saltwater versus Chlorine

 One unmistakable benefit to saltwater pools: you won’t need to head for the shower to rise off an irritating layer of chlorine as soon as you get out of the pool.
 Instead, after swimming in saltwater, your skin will feel soft, your hair will feel silky and you won’t have stinging eyes.

-Choosing your best options depends on how dedicated you wish to be with your pool both financially and in terms of your time.
+When it comes to saltwater versus chlorine, choosing your best options depends on how dedicated you wish to be with your pool both financially and in terms of your time.
 However, there is a third option.
 If you already have a chlorine pool, you can change it into a saltwater pool!
 More and more hotels and water parks are now converting to saltwater pools mainly because they are less expensive to keep clean.

 To convert to a saltwater system, you won’t need to alter any device such as filter, pump, or heater in your current setup.
 All that you’ll need to do is install a saltwater chlorine generator in the appropriate location and add some sodium chloride (otherwise known as table salt).
 Many pool owners report that once they convert to a saltwater pool, they spend much more time swimming and less time measuring and messing with the chemicals.
+Give McGhee Enterprises a call to set up your pool for the perfect backyard oasis!